Sleeping with your feet in the water in Holland

 3) Opoe Sientje Museum boat

 Cosy up to the fireplace in the hold.
 On sunny days, there’s always the terrace of course.
 This boat is moored in Nijmegen’s Museum Port, under Waalbrug and near Ooijpolder.
-It has five cosy rooms where you can spend the night, such as the 1001night room or the more classic captain’s hut, where you get to sleep among the former captain’s possessions.
+It has nine cosy rooms where you can spend the night, such as the 1001night room or the more classic captain’s hut, where you get to sleep among the former captain’s possessions.

 How about taking a canoe trip across the Hollandse IJssel and waking up with a view of the water, in tranquil natural surroundings?
 This is back to basics camping.
 You receive your camping equipment on the spot (such as a gas burner, a jerrycan with water, mats to sleep on and a toilet bucket).
-All you need to bring is your sleeping bag, a pillow, a towel and some food and drink.
+All you need to bring is your sleeping bag, a pillow, a towel and some food and drinks.
 In addition to Marnemoende there is also a floating campsite in De Wissen in Limburg and one in De Heen in North Brabant.

 5) De Pier Suites